jackiekuangmlt/HotelReservation/README.md

 -Adminstrator:\
 1.Enter room info

-2.Review all reservation
+2.Review all reservations

-3.Review all customer accounts info
+3.Review all customer account info

-4.review all room
+4.Review all room